-Expressing concern about court-imposed bans upon expression of 1 2 religious thought and the mention of God at commencement 3 exercises.
-WHEREAS, Many Pennsylvania public schools have a deeply 4 rooted and historic tradition of conducting commencement 5 б ceremonies for graduating students that include speeches in 7 which student, school officials and other speakers occasionally 8 express religious thought and invoke the name of God and include 9 invocations and benedictions where clergy and other persons 10 offer prayer and invoke the name of God; and 11 WHEREAS, A few students and their parents, with the 12 assistance of the American Civil Liberties Union (ACLU), filed lawsuits against school officials to prohibit invocations, 13 14 benedictions and ceremonies containing any religious traditions 15 at the commencement exercises for graduating seniors at the Downingtown Area Senior High School and at the Owen J. Roberts 16
+- 1 Expressing concern about court-imposed bans upon expression of - religious thought and the mention of God at commencement - 3 exercises.

+- 4 WHEREAS, Many Pennsylvania public schools have a deeply - 5 rooted and historic tradition of conducting commencement - 6 ceremonies for graduating students that include speeches in - 7 which student, school officials and other speakers occasionally - 8 express religious thought and invoke the name of God and include - 9 invocations and benedictions where clergy and other persons - 10 offer prayer and invoke the name of God; and - 11 WHEREAS, A few students and their parents, with the - 12 assistance of the American Civil Liberties Union (ACLU), filed - 13 lawsuits against school officials to prohibit invocations, - 14 benedictions and ceremonies containing any religious traditions - 15 at the commencement exercises for graduating seniors at the - 16 Downingtown Area Senior High School and at the Owen J. Roberts
-1 High School in Chester County, Pennsylvania; and

-2 WHEREAS, These ACLU initiated lawsuits resulted in the 3 issuance of Federal court orders banning prayer and other 4 religious traditions and prohibiting any ceremony or speech 5 mentioning God at the commencement exercises for the graduating 6 students; and

-7 WHEREAS, These rulings could become a precedent for a 8 systematic eradication of every trace of prayer and any mention 9 of God at the graduation ceremonies of every public school in 10 the Commonwealth; and

-WHEREAS, Robert Eldredge, President of the Downingtown Area School Board, offered a brief prayer thanking God during the course of his speech at the commencement exercises and for graduating Seniors at the Dowingtown Area Senior High School; and

-16 WHEREAS, The objecting students, through their ACLU 17 attorneys, took the position that the school board president's 18 personal religious thoughts, as expressed in his speech, 19 violated the Federal court order, and filed contempt of court 20 charges against Mr. Eldredge; and

-21 WHEREAS, This clear attempt to punish a speaker offering a 22 brief prayer during a public school graduation ceremony has 23 chilling implications for future speakers at commencement 24 exercises throughout Pennsylvania, including valedictorians and 25 other student speakers who will risk a lawsuit filed by the ACLU 26 if they mention the name of God or express religious thought 27 during their presentations; and

-28 WHEREAS, The United States Supreme Court, in Marsh v.
-29 Chambers, has upheld the right of legislative assemblies to open 30 legislative days with prayers offered by chaplains paid for by 19900H0368R4137 - 2 -
+- 1 High School in Chester County, Pennsylvania; and - 2 WHEREAS, These ACLU-initiated lawsuits resulted in the - 3 issuance of Federal court orders banning prayer and other - 4 religious traditions and prohibiting any ceremony or speech - 5 mentioning God at the commencement exercises for the graduating - 6 students; and - 7 WHEREAS, These rulings could become a precedent for a - 8 systematic eradication of every trace of prayer and any mention - 9 of God at the graduation ceremonies of every public school in - 10 this Commonwealth; and - 11 WHEREAS, Robert Eldredge, President of the Downingtown Area - 12 School Board, offered a brief prayer thanking God during the - 13 course of his speech at the commencement exercises and for - 14 graduating seniors at the Downingtown Area Senior High School; - 15 and - 16 WHEREAS, The objecting students, through their ACLU - 17 attorneys, took the position that the school board president's - 18 personal religious thoughts, as expressed in his speech, - 19 violated the Federal court order, and filed contempt of court - 20 charges against Mr. Eldredge; and - 21 WHEREAS, This clear attempt to punish a speaker offering a - 22 brief prayer during a public school graduation ceremony has - 23 chilling implications for future speakers at commencement - 24 exercises throughout Pennsylvania, including valedictorians and - 25 other student speakers who will risk a lawsuit filed by the ACLU - 26 if they mention the name of God or express religious thought - 27 during their presentations; and - WHEREAS, The United States Supreme Court, in Marsh v. - 29 Chambers, has upheld the right of legislative assemblies to open - 30 legislative days with prayers offered by chaplains paid for by